 Before Council can seal a survey plan, the development must comply with the conditions of all relevant approvals.
 The applicant must also ensure the payment of any levied and/or outstanding rates and infrastructure charges prior to plan sealing.

-Council recommends all applicants utilise the Preliminary Plan Sealing Service for all applications.
+Council requires all applicants to utilise the Preliminary Plan Sealing Service for all requests.

 Preliminary Plan Sealing is a free service designed to reduce delays by early initiation of a wide range of processes, including:

-- Notice of Account for Plan Sealing Application fees
+- Notice of Account for Plan Sealing Request fees

-- Preparation of legal documentation and Council's execution of same
+- Preparation and/or review of legal documentation and Council's execution of same

 - Provides the relevant officer contact details

-- A preliminary review of the application and clear directions for any amendments or actions required prior to formal lodgement:
+- A preliminary review of the request and clear directions for any amendments or actions required prior to Formal Plan Sealing Request are delivered in a Preliminary Response within 7 business days:

 - Preliminary Parent Approval Status Report